zy31415/jackscarrental/README.md

 pip install -r requirements.txt
 ```

-Make sure that the library can be find by python
+Make sure that the library can be found by python
 ```bash
 export PYTHONPATH = /path/to/jackscarrental/
 ```